- Where to Buy

 Why do we know so much about the seafood we sell?
 Because we catch a lot of it ourselves aboard our own fleet of Trident vessels.
 We know our Wild Alaska Pollock from the moment we see it on the sonar screen to the time it leaves the loading dock in a carton, bound for a seafood restaurant or retail market.
 It’s this intimate knowledge and understanding of the ocean and our own products that sets us apart from our competition.
 What we learn at sea aboard Trident vessels helps us better understand the fish we purchase from thousands of independent Alaska fishermen and other sources around the globe.
 As a business, we took our first steps wearing rubber boots on a fishing deck.
 Trident is still a family of fishermen… and to this day nothing keeps us more focused on the things that matter.

-Trident’s catcher/processor fleet is comprised of three large vessels ranging in size from 270 to 312 ft.
+Trident’s catcher/processor fleet is comprised of four large vessels ranging in size from 270 to 312 ft.
 What makes these vessels so special is their capacity to process what they harvest right on the fishing grounds.
 That’s also the reason they need to be so large – each vessel houses a processing plant below the fishing deck that employs more than 100 workers dedicated to producing “the freshest” frozen fish blocks and surimi available anywhere.
-As a testament to the professionalism of this fleet, all of these vessels successfully completed BRC (British Retail Consortium) food safety audits by the close of 2015.
+As a testament to the professionalism of this fleet, three of the vessels have earned BRCGS certification meeting the benchmarks of the Global Food Safety Initiative (GFSI).
 Their primary harvest is Wild Alaska Pollock, the most abundant wild whitefish species in the North Pacific.
 Our catcher/processors harvest Wild Alaska Pollock in the Bering Sea during the late winter and summer months.